 I have an original PEM ex-sniper.
 I also have an original PEM side scope mount setup including all parts except the scope.
 Were the Russians known to use the PE scope in the PEM mount, or is the PEM scope the only correct one for the side mount?If you properly prepare for a zombie attack all other challenges will be handled with ease.
 Remember, every one laghed at Noah until it started raining.

-You need to ask over on the sniper forums but my guess is that they used whatever than had at hand so I'm sure you couldn't really make a mistake scope wise and even if you did get the "wrong" one, it would be easy to sell...but anyway that's a rare mount if it's legit...does it use 27.5mm rings and are the rings split?"There is no pleasure in having nothing to do.
-The fun is having lots to do and not doing it'"
+You need to ask over on the sniper forums but my guess is that they used whatever than had at hand so I'm sure you couldn't really make a mistake scope wise and even if you did get the "wrong" one, it would be easy to sell...but anyway that's a rare mount if it's legit...does it use 27.5mm rings and are the rings split?Outside of a dog, a book is a man's best friend.

 Yes, it is legit.
 It has the split rings with the increment marked tags.
 It is in useable but poor condition.
 I don't usually "restore" hard to find items because I don't mind the worn battle used look, but this one really is an exception.
 It has severe pitting on all outer surfaces but not inside the rings.
 Whenever it rusted, it must have had a scope mounted in it because inside the rings is in good condition.
 My goal is to have an all original PEM sniper.
 I just lack the $600 scope.
 I was thinking of using a high quality correct reproduction PE scope that I alredy own until I can afford the original PEM scope.If you properly prepare for a zombie attack all other challenges will be handled with ease.
 Remember, every one laghed at Noah until it started raining.